GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-Getting started with a new project: init              [alpha] Generate configuration for deploying an application fix               Update old configuration to newer schema version
+Getting started with a new project: init              [alpha] Generate configuration for deploying an application fix               Update old configuration to a newer schema version

 Other Commands:
   completion        Output shell completion for the given shell (bash or zsh)